Brutal new polling: Trump’s immigration approach making… — Transcript

-Brutal new polling: Trump's immigration approach making the U.S. less safe, majority says
+• Majority believe Trump's immigration approach is making the U.S. less safe.

 Full Transcript — Download SRT & Markdown